 - To deactivate the SUSHI harvesting job, select Inactive or select Not scheduled for SUSHI harvesting job schedule.

-- To activate the SUSHI harvesting job, select Active and select a valid scheduling option in SUSHI harvesting job (currently the only valid option is Every Saturday at 03:00).
+- To activate the SUSHI harvesting job, select Active and select a valid scheduling option in SUSHI harvesting job (options exist for weekly or monthly job runs).

-- To run the job immediately, click Run Now.
+- To run the job immediately, select Run Now.

-- To run the job immediately for a vendor account, select Actions > Harvest Now in the row actions list and click Confirm in the confirmation dialog box.
+- To run the job immediately for a vendor account, select Harvest Now in the row actions list and select Confirm in the confirmation dialog box.
+For Release 5 accounts, you can also edit the SUSHI account, and harvest each report type separately.

-- To manage reports received from the vendor, select View, Download, or Delete from the Actions menu in the report rowrow actions list.
+- To manage reports received from the vendor, select View, Download, or Delete from the row actions list.

-- To view a history of these account-specific job runs, select Actions > View History in the row actions list.
+- To view a history of these account-specific job runs, select View History in the row actions list.
 The SUSHI Harvest History page appears.

 - Usage Data Operator